Architectural Inspo: Criehaven Cottage Writer's Retreat

-An off-grid writer's retreat hidden on a 0.7-square-mile island far off the coast of Maine
+An off-grid haven hidden on a 0.7-square-mile island some 20 miles off the rugged coast of Maine

 Located 20 miles east of mainland Maine on the 0.7-square-mile island of Criehaven (technically Ragged Island, but we’ll stick with what the “locals” call it), Criehaven Cottage has long been a favorite off-grid cabin of ours.
 Designed as a writer's retreat for a retired Columbia University Graduate School of Journalism professor, the isolated cottage is the epitome of a building designed to handle the harsh island elements and supply just what the owner needs, and little else.